Gharib110/Bitcoin/README.md

 2. the second byte 0x41 is the length for the following data chunk which is the first public key

-3. the following 0x41 bytes of data is the raw data of the first publick key:
+3. the following 0x41 bytes of data is the raw data of the first public key:

 04fcf07bb1222f7925f2b7cc15183a40443c578e62ea17100aa
 3b44ba66905c95d4980aec4cd2f6eb426d1b1ec45d76724f26901099416b9265b